Skip to content

 Layering textures adds depth and interest.
 Apply a base texture, allow it to partially dry, then add finer details on top.
 This technique works well for creating bark, leaves, or intricate patterns.

 Experiment with different tools and techniques.
 Natural sponges create organic textures.
 Plastic wrap pressed into wet plaster creates interesting patterns.
-The key is to observe real-world textures and try to recreate them.
+Observe real-world textures and try to recreate them.

 Color Matching and Achieving Fades with SF186